lbeder/google-voice-takeout-merger/README.md

 Please see the provided example input and output in [docs/samples](docs/samples).

+**All the phone numbers, contacts, media, and data uses fake and sample data.**

 ### Input

-* [docs/samples/in/contracts.vcf](docs/samples/in/contracts.vcf): sample contacts VCF file.
+* [docs/samples/in/contacts.vcf](docs/samples/in/contacts.vcf): sample contacts VCF file.
 * [docs/samples/in/Calls](docs/samples/in/Calls): sample Google Voice takeout.

 We will execute the following command: